Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

     }
 </style>

-We are going to compare hopscotch_map to Google's sparse and dense hash map, Boost unordered_map, GCC std::unordered_map implementation and QHash from Qt.
+We are going to compare [hopscotch_map](https://github.com/Tessil/hopscotch-map) to Google sparse and dense hash map, Boost unordered_map, GCC std::unordered_map implementation and QHash from Qt.

 The benchmark is based on <http://incise.org/hash-table-benchmarks.html> with a few modifications:

-* The glib, python and ruby hash maps were removed
+* The glib, python and ruby hash maps were removed.
-* The hopscotch_map hash map was added (which is the one we want to test in the end)
+* The hopscotch_map hash map was added (which is the one we want to test in the end).
-* We now use std::string as key instead of const char * for the string tests
+* We now use std::string as key instead of const char * for the string tests.
-* The strings used as keys have now a minimal size of 50 instead of being simple numbers which have been stringified
+* The strings used as keys have now a minimal size of 50 instead of being simple numbers which have been stringified.
-* Some read and iteration tests were added
+* Some read and iteration tests were added.
-* On random tests, we make sure all keys appear only once during the tests
+* On random tests, we make sure all keys appear only once during the tests.
-* We use std::hash\<T\> as hash function for all maps
+* We use std::hash\<T\> as hash function for all maps.

 The fork of the benchmark can be found on [GitHub](https://github.com/Tessil/hash-table-shootout).
 As well as the [raw results]({{ site.url }}/other/hopscotch_map_benchmark_raw_results.csv) of the charts.